ruby/www.ruby-lang.org/en/installation/index.md

 [RVM][rvm] allows you to install and manage multiple installations of Ruby on your system.
 It can also manage different gemsets.
 It is available for OS X, Linux, or other UNIX-like operating systems.

+### Ruby Install
+{: #ruby-install}

+[ruby-install][ruby-install] allows you to install multiple versions of Ruby.
+There is also a sibling, *chruby*, which handles switching between Ruby versions.
+It is available for OS X, Linux, and other UNIX-like operating systems.

 ### RubyInstaller